 “Once it’s done it’s done, and then the ranchers and the license buying public is left to pick up the pieces,” said Enstrom.

-Editor’s Note: Below are links to other Complete Colorado articles about wolves.
+Editor’s Note: Below are links to other Complete Colorado articles about forced wolf introduction.